-Updated on 3/31/2020
+Updated on 5/19/2020

 Testing for COVID-19 at Main Line Health

+The Centers for Disease Control (CDC) has developed criteria for identifying a “person under investigation (PUI)” for the coronavirus based on what is known about the previous coronavirus cases.
 Testing criteria is changing daily.
-Currently, the CDC only recommends diagnostic testing of patients who have a fever or are symptomatic and have been in contact with a person who has tested positive for Covid-19.
-Please be advised: Testing for Covid-19 is not available at all sites across Main Line Health.
+Currently, the CDC only recommends diagnostic testing of patients who have a fever or are symptomatic and have been in contact with a person who has tested positive for COVID-19.
+Please be advised: Testing for COVID-19 is not available at all sites across Main Line Health.
 If you feel you are at risk for coronavirus, please call your primary care provider to determine if you are a candidate for testing.
 If you require testing, your primary care provider will tell you where to go for testing.

-If you have concerns or questions about Covid-19 or are exhibiting respiratory symptoms, please contact your primary care provider.
+If you have concerns or questions about COVID-19 or are exhibiting respiratory symptoms, please contact your primary care provider.